EnyoYoen/Blacksmithing/README.md

 These structures consist of an iron trap door or a chain on a cauldron.
 Underneath the cauldron there must be a block of magma.
 They are used to melt materials to form molten alloys.
 After putting the ingredients of a recipe into the cauldron by right-clicking and waiting, you can right-click on the cauldron with an empty bucket in your hand to collect the molten alloy
-You can right click with a clock on the cauldron to see how long ago you started putting the ingredients in
+You can right-click with a clock on the cauldron to see how long ago you started putting the ingredients in
 ![Molten alloy](doc/images/Alloy.png)
 ## Recipes
 The allowed materials for the recipes are stored in a file named 'blacksmithing_materials.txt'.
 In this file, each material is on a line, and the name of the material must be the precise name they are given in the [Material](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html) enum.